ikt32/GTAVManualTransmission/doc/README.md

 Soft lock for in planes and boats.

 ### Existing configurations
-When users submit their configs, I will probably include these with future builds and here.
+When users submit their configs, I will probably include these with future builds.
+If I ever get around making something UI-like (not that DIUtil abomination), I might include some online repo thing.
+But future plans.
+Unlikely.

 ## `[TO_KEYBOARD]`
 In this section you can assign wheel buttons to keyboard keys.
 A few examples